Launched by the New World Symphony in 2015, Making the right choices: A John Cage celebration is a free online resource dedicated to Cage’s music.

 Some of the videos primarily capture the live event.
 Others take the performances much further, adding layers of visual interpretation that provide deeper insight into the spirit of his works.

-Above, Cage at the Cabrillo Festival of Contemporary Music in 1977; below, one of his orchestral works (the NWS videos are not available for embedding).
+Below, one of his orchestral works (the NWS videos are not available for embedding).

 John Cage’s 18 microtonal rāgas are found in Solo for voice 58 from Song books (1970).